 We’re all in need of a little self-care from time to time (and let’s face it, it’s been a bit of a stressful year).
 So we are bringing you the ultimate in therapeutic craft projects – this step by step guide to how to make your own wax melts!
 If you haven’t discovered them yet, get ready for a treat.

 In good news, wax melts are easy to make at home, and there are some amazing wax melt kits here in the UK to get you started.
 We actually used a kit in this post – scroll to the bottom of this tutorial to find details of the kit we used, and a few of our other favourite kits.

-Wax melts have surged in popularity as the world has grappled with lockdown in recent months, partly as they are so versatile and easy to adapt for gifts and to suit your style.
+DIY wax melts have surged in popularity, partly as they are so versatile and easy to adapt for gifts and to suit your style.
 By making your own, you can easily adjust the colour, scent, shape and even add extra touches (from glitter to lavender buds).
 We think they’d look beautiful made using shell silicone moulds or fruit shape moulds!

 If you enjoy this tutorial, you might also enjoy our guide to How to make a rag rug, or check out our quiz: Creative Hobbies for Adults – which craft is right for you?
 You can slo use up your soy wax flakes with our How to make beeswax wraps tutorial, and use your essential oils in our How to make soap at home and how to make bath bombs projects.

 Wax melts are small shapes (usually cubes, bars or sweet little shapes like hearts) made from coloured wax.
 You place them in the top of an oil burner and heat.
 As they warm up and melt, the fragrance inside is unlocked and they fill your room with lovely aromas.